 Thus psoriasis itself is associated with health risks that may relate to disease severity and may alternatively be modified by interventions with immunosuppressive and UV based therapies.
 The disease is a long term condition for which optimal long term management has little evidence to guide the clinician.

 We do not know whether powerful but toxic interventions lead to a net benefit or a net adverse effect for patients.

-2. Rationale for the Establishment of a Biological Interventions for Psoriasis Register
+2. Rationale for the Establishment of a Biologic Interventions for Psoriasis Register

-The primary purpose of establishing a "biologicals" registry for psoriasis is to follow a large cohort of patients treated with biological agents so that their long-term safety can be monitored.
-This long-term safety data cannot be determined from short-term clinical trials in selected patients.
-A subsidiary aim will be to collect information on their long-term efficacy.
+The primary purpose of establishing a biologics registry for psoriasis was to follow a large cohort of patients treated with biologic agents so that their long-term safety could be monitored.
+These long-term safety data cannot be determined from short-term clinical trials in selected patients.
+A subsidiary aim was to collect information on their long-term efficacy.